impact-hiv/NepidemiX/doc/tutorial.rst

 Let us assume that with rate :math:`\alpha` an infected node turns into a super-spreader; moreover once the node is super-spreading it can not go back to a 'normal' infected node.
 Like all other infected nodes a super-spreader can still recover, however (for simplicity, we assume the same rate, :math:`\gamma` as for the normal infected nodes).
 As for the additional risk of having super spreaders in the network I will use the naive view that for a single susceptible node the transition probability per unit time to an infected state increases with the fraction of super-spreaders on the network.

-Now, there are several way in which we can implement super spreading, a) we could change network topology and link a super-spreader node to all other nodes (or at least all susceptible nodes), or b) we could add a flag-attribute to super-spreader nodes and thus treat them differently, or c) we can add an additional state for infected nodes that is superspreading.
+Now, there are several way in which we can implement super spreading, a) we could change network topology and link a super-spreader node to all other nodes (or at least all susceptible nodes), or b) we could add a flag-attribute to super-spreader nodes and thus treat them differently, or c) we can add an additional state for infected nodes that is super-spreading.
 I am sure you can come up with other options as well.

 I have chosen to implement c) here, because topology changes may be costly and because I want to keep track of the number of super-spreaders.
 Let's call the super-spreader state **J**, and our new model the SIJR process.
 Let  the transition diagram be the following: